Ratio1/ratio1_sdk/README.md

 ## Quick start guides

-Here you will find a selection of guides and documentation snippets to get you started with the `PyE2` SDK.
+Here you will find a selection of guides and documentation snippets to get you started with the `naeural_client` SDK.
 These are only the most important aspects, selected from the documentation and from the code examples.
 For more in-depth information, please consult the examples from the repository and the documentation.